SapnaSaini1/SapnaSaini1/README.md

 - 👋 Hi, I’m @SapnaSaini1
 - 👀 I’m interested in Python, Automation and Data Science.
-- 🌱 I’m currently working on some coolPythonn project
+- 🌱 I’m currently working on some cool Python project.
 - 💞️ I’m looking to collaborate on a Python project.